Connor Wong Player Props: Red Sox vs. Diamondbacks

 Connor Wong At The Plate

-- Wong is batting .241 with 10 doubles, five home runs and six walks.
+- Wong is hitting .241 with 10 doubles, five home runs and six walks.

-- Wong enters this game on a five-game hitting streak.
-During his last outings, he's hitting .333 with one homer.
+- Wong will look to extend his five-game hitting streak.
+He's batting .333 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.